ollama-lab/ollama-lab/README.md

 - Chat with LLMs 💬 (obviously!)
 - Manage, install, and uninstall LLMs 🤖
+- Easy to use 👩‍🍳 Designed for everyone, not exclusively for professionals.
 - Free and open source! 🈚 Everyone can use and change without any marketing concerns!

 ## Why named after Ollama?